 P.S.
 A registered recurrence: my love for Billy Collins’s poems, once mentioned, will be indulged in again.

-(Note, 15 April 2018: At the start of 2016, Slightly Foxed had to close its Gloucester Road premises.
+(Note, 15 April 2018: In early 2016, Slightly Foxed had to close its Gloucester Road premises.
 Currently, the bookshop resides at 53 Hoxton Square in Shoreditch.)